pranav-prakash/RokuCast/README.md

 Credits to original authors and mozilla foundation for their hard work, without which this mod could not be possible

+This `master` branch holds a version of the version of the Roku receiver and Chrome extension suitable for development and debugging purposes.
+Switch to the `PlayOnRoku` branch for a finished version suitable for daily use.

 ## Installation

-The `master` branch holds a version of the version of the Roku receiver and Chrome extension suitable for development and debugging purposes.
-The Roku app (RokuCast-Receiver.zip) should be installed via development mode and the Chrome extension should be installed as an unpacked extension (folder is "RokuCast").

-Switch to the `Production` branch for a finished version suitable for daily use.
+#Roku App

+To install the Roku app you need to enable development mode on your Roku box (follow online instructions for that).
+To then sideload the app, first zip the contents of the `RokuCast Receiver` folder (so go into the folder, control-A to select the three items, right click and zip it).
+Then upload that zip file to the Roku.

+To install the Chrome extension, enable development mode on Chrome, click load unpacked extension, and go to the `RokuCast` folder.
 ---